1973 Australian Open – Men's singles

 John Newcombe defeated Onny Parun in the final, 6–3, 6–7, 7–5, 6–1 to win the men's singles tennis title at the 1973 Australian Open.
+It was his fifth major singles title.

 Ken Rosewall was the two-time defending champion, but lost in the second round to Karl Meiler.

-The first round was best of 3 sets and the rest of the tournament was best of 5 sets.
+The first round was best-of-three sets, and the rest of the tournament was best-of-five sets.

 Seeds

 The seeded players are listed below.
 John Newcombe is the champion; others show the round in which they were eliminated.